MyNameIsTrez/MyNameIsTrez.github.io/_posts/2024-04-10-how-to-process-a-request-like-nginx-does.md

 # (2: No such file or directory)"
 RUN mkdir --parents /run/nginx

-# Copy our nginx.conf file to the spot nginx looks for it
+# Link our nginx.conf file to the spot nginx looks for it
 # -s stands for symbolic link, as opposed to a hard link
 # -f stands for force, overwriting the file that was there
 RUN ln -s -f /code/nginx.conf /etc/nginx/conf.d/default.conf